greg-raven/Uncommon-Sense/_drafts/all.md

 Real knowledge is to know the extent of one’s ignorance.
 Confucius

-I have sworn upon the altar of God eternal hostility against every form of tyranny over the mind of man.
-Thomas Jefferson

 The uniform, constant, and uninterrupted effort of every man to better his condition … is frequently powerful enough to maintain the natural progress of things toward improvement, in spite of the extravagance of government, and of the greatest errors of administration.
 Adam Smith